exonum/exonum-doc/src/get-started/data-proofs.md

         // actual implementation skipped
     }

-    /// Decreases balance of the wallet and append new record to its history. pub fn decrease_wallet_balance(
+    /// Decreases balance of the wallet and appends new record to its history. pub fn decrease_wallet_balance(
         &mut self,
         wallet: Wallet,